Malaysia Airlines Flight 370: 2018 search

 On 17 October 2017, Dutch-based Fugro and American company Ocean Infinity offered to resume the search for the aircraft.
 In January 2018, Ocean Infinity announced that it was planning to resume the search in the narrowed 25000 sqkm area.
 The search attempt was approved by the Malaysian government, provided that payment would be made only if the wreckage were found.
 Ocean Infinity chartered the Norwegian ship Seabed Constructor to perform the search.

 In late January, it was reported that the AIS tracking system had detected the vessel reaching the search zone on 21 January.
 The vessel then started moving to 35.6°S 92.8°E, the most likely crash site according to the drift study by the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 The planned search area of "site 1", where the search began, was 33012 sqkm, while the extended search area covered a further 48500 sqkm.
 In April, a report by Ocean Infinity revealed that "site 4", farther northeast along the 7th arc, had been added to the search plan.
 By the end of May 2018, the vessel had searched a total area of over 112000 sqkm, using eight AUVs; all areas of "site 1" (including areas beyond that originally planned for "site 1"), "site 2", and "site 3" had been searched.
 The final phase of the search was conducted in "site 4" in May 2018, "before the weather limits Ocean Infinity's ability to continue working this year."
 Malaysia's new transport minister Loke Siew Fook announced on 23 May 2018 that the search for MH370 would conclude at the end of the month.
 Ocean Infinity confirmed on 31 May that its contract with the Malaysian government had ended, and it was reported on 9 June 2018 that the Ocean Infinity search had come to an end.
-Ocean-floor mapping data collected during the search have been donated to the Nippon Foundation–GEBCO Seabed 2030 Project, to be incorporated into the global map of the ocean floor.
+Ocean-floor mapping data collected during the search has been donated to the Nippon Foundation–GEBCO Seabed 2030 Project, to be incorporated into the global map of the ocean floor.